adamConnerSax/knit-haskell/Readme.md

 But support could be added for other output types if hvega input is not required.

 * Travis building is broken right now.
-For some reason it is choosing an impossible build plan--choosing a version of log-domain which is higher than the upper bound on that package in "random-fu"--and then the buidl fails.
+For some reason it is choosing an impossible build plan--selecting a version of log-domain which is higher than the upper bound on that package in "random-fu"--and then the buidl fails.
 Hopefully, I'll sort this out.

 [travis]:        <https://travis-ci.org/adamConnerSax/knit-haskell>